LiZheng1997/LiZheng1997/README.md

 ### SNN with using Event Cameras Streams
-Doing initial research and development works in Spiking Neural Network for the perception module of autonomous robots through using event cameras in low-light environments, especially for object detection.
+Doing initial research and development works in Spiking Neural Network for the perception module of autonomous robots through using event cameras in **low-light** environments, especially for object detection.

 ### A Perception module for KUKA Robotic arms with 3D structured-light stereo cameras
-Doing research and development works in the perception module of a KUKA robotic arm project, which includes doing a survey about the comparison of different 3D structured-light cameras; designing a solution of collecting the detailed 3D point cloud data for aluminium material; and doing research about how to calculate the physical error between the aluminium product’s and CAD prototype ground truth.
+Doing research and development works in the perception module of a KUKA robotic arm project, which includes doing a survey about the comparison of different **3D structured-light cameras**; designing a solution of collecting the detailed 3D point cloud data for aluminium material; and doing research about how to calculate the physical error between the aluminium product’s point cloud data and the CAD prototype ground truth data.

 ### A Perception module for sweeping robots with a ZED stereo camera
 Doing research and development works in the perception module of sweeping robots, which includes a